Snapshot of the Colombia Marriage Visa in 2026

 Clean Criminal Record

-Depending on the applicant’s country of origin, a criminal background check may be required.
+As of 2025, a criminal background check is required.
 This document must be:

 -